TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-userandgroups-b2bleaveorg.md

     cloudEnvironments="public"
     />

-# My users were invited to another org and now want to leave that org.
+# My users were invited to another org and now want to leave that org

 ## **Recommended steps**
 Contact the admin of the directory they want to leave.
 If you can’t do that, file a support ticket with Microsoft Support.